surajPauld/eda-on-heart-disease/README.md

 analysis helped identify the most influential features.

-7. Challenges Faced
+7. Challenges Faced:

 Some challenges faced during the project included understanding medical terminology, handling outliers without losing important information, and interpreting complex visualizations accurately.

-8. Conclusion
+8. Conclusion:

 This project successfully demonstrated the importance of Exploratory Data Analysis in understanding heart disease data.
 The insights gained from EDA provide a strong foundation for applying machine learning models in the future.
 Such data-driven approaches can assist healthcare professionals in early diagnosis and better decisionmaking.

-9. Future Scope
+9. Future Scope:

 In the future, machine learning algorithms can be applied to predict heart disease more accurately.
 Feature selection techniques can further improve model performance.
 The system can also be deployed as a web-based healthcare application for real-world use.